heitornobrega/job-insights/README.md

 ## Getting started

 To get started on this project, you will need to have a basic understanding of Python and Flask.
-It is also recommended to have some experience with data manipulation and analysis.

 1. Fork and clone this repository to your local machine.
 2. Install the necessary dependencies listed in the requirements.txt file.